 Moving up again then, we have the Jura E8 (revised in early 2019 - lookout for fluted water tank, deeper chrome tray and the newer S8 milk frother as well as the colour of the machines front panels now also being the same around the coffee outlets to make sure you are getting the latest incarnation) and here we are given the true "one-touch" cappuccino or macchiato or flat white, where the volume of milk, the strength and volume of coffee are all programmed to a single button press and can be adjusted by the user on a per drink basis or permanently altered to the desired levels on the button.

 Jura S Line

 The Jura S8 released in 2019 adds a touch of class to the top end of the mid size household machines and if it were my money, this would be the machine I would choose.
-Using the E series chassis and loading it up with technology - an integrated "4.3” high-resolution colour touchscreen display, no less! detailing and finish from the flagship machines, it's an inspired idea, and makes this little Jura the one to beat, in my humble opinion, its like a mini Z8 for under £1500.
+Using the E series chassis and loading it up with technology - an integrated "4.3” high-resolution colour touchscreen display, detailing and finish from the flagship machines makes this little Jura the one to beat, in my humble opinion, its like a mini Z8 for under £1500.

 Jura Z & GIGA line

-So now we come to the flagships of Jura’s domestic range the Jura Z series and the Jura Giga5. - Plus the New GIGA 6 as of January 2020 - which introduces touchscreen and adjustable milk temp to the GIGA domestic machine.
+So now we come to the flagships of Jura’s domestic range - the Jura Z series and the Jura GIGA 5, plus the New GIGA 6 as of January 2020, which introduces touchscreen and adjustable milk temperature to the GIGA domestic machine.

-The Jura Z6 and Jura Z8 are both very similar at first glance, one of the newest designs in the lineup, featuring striking modern design and materials, a solid 3mm aluminium finish with a blue-lit water tank for easy viewing of the water level.
+The Jura Z6 and Jura Z8 are both very similar at first glance featuring striking modern design and materials - a solid 3mm aluminium finish with a blue-lit water tank for easy viewing of the water level.
 The Z10 is the latest machine from Jura and features a concave front panel design with a large touch screen control, which is a lovely and easy to use feature, and internally the Jura Z10 benefits from an additional thermobloc (water heater)

 The Jura Z6 (above) manages just fine with one thermbloc for both hot water and steam, but the Z8 (below) has a thermobloc dedicated to each.